zoe-704/final-project/README.md

 ## Notes & Known Limitations

-- Inference is slow (~1–3 fps) because pure NumPy convolutions are not optimized.
-This is intentional — the goal was to understand the math, not maximize speed.
+- Inference is slow (~1–3 fps) because pure NumPy convolutions are not optimized since the goal of this final project was to understand the math rather than maximize speed.
 - The model is sensitive to lighting and background.
-For best results, use a plain background with good, even lighting.
+For best results, use a plain background with bright, even lighting.
-- The AI opponent picks randomly — the neural network is only used for gesture recognition, not strategy.
+- The AI opponent picks randomly.
+CNN is only used for gesture recognition, not strategy although that is a potential next step.